-Finding solutions to this challenge was the topic of the ‘Water for Fish: Sustainable Inland Fisheries’ side event hosted by Conservation International (CI) on 28 August 2018 during Stockholm World Water Week.
+Finding solutions to this challenge was the topic of ‘Water for Fish: Sustainable Inland Fisheries’, a side event hosted by Conservation International (CI) on 28 August 2018 during Stockholm World Water Week.

-Using examples from inland fisheries across Africa and Asia, speakers from CI, FAO, IWMI (a managing part of FISH), TNC, University of Hull, USGS, Wetlands International, and WWF discussed strategies to ensure the sustainability of inland fisheries; many of which involved engaging more with the broader water sector.
+Using examples from inland fisheries across Africa and Asia, speakers from CI, FAO, IWMI (a managing partner of FISH), TNC, University of Hull, USGS, Wetlands International and WWF discussed strategies to ensure the sustainability of inland fisheries; many of which involved engaging more with the broader water sector.

 Importance of inland fisheries